JamesGGoudie/JWorks/README.md

 To login as an instructor, enter any non-empty username that does not consist of solely digits, along with a non-empty password and press the Login button.
 On the main screen, a user click the appropriate navigation buttons to:

-- Add a new question
+- Add a new question (with tags)
-- View all saved questionse
+- View all saved questions (with the ability to search by tags)
 - Create a new student account
-- Add a new problem set
+- Add a new problem set (with tags)
-- View all problem sets
+- View all problem sets (with the ability to search by tags)
 - Logout

 A student logs in with their student number and password as created by an instructor.

-A student can view all available problem sets, and attempt them by selecting them and pressing "Attempt Problems"
+A student can view all available problem sets, and attempt them by selecting them and pressing "Attempt Problems".
+They can search the list of available problem sets by the number or the tags.

 ## JWorks/test: